Health Lifestyle

 Top Foods & Beverages for Fighting Anxiety

-Since we know that certain nutrients are helpful in preventing or even reversing anxiety, the next obvious question is: Where do you get them from?
-And the answer is (drumroll please)… from food!
-Here are some of the top foods to feature if you want to cultivate an anti-anxiety diet and lifestyle.
+Since we know certain nutrients help prevent or even reverse anxiety, the next obvious question is: Where do you get them?
+You can get them in supplemental form, but since we’re Food Revolution Network and not Supplement Revolution Network, here are some of the top foods to feature in your anti-anxiety diet.

-These are rich in magnesium, as well as tryptophan, an amino acid that the body converts into the neurotransmitter serotonin.
+These are rich in magnesium and tryptophan, an amino acid the body converts into the neurotransmitter serotonin.
 Brazil nuts and sunflower seeds, in particular, are high in selenium.

 Berries

 Berries are fiber-rich.
 And they’re also antioxidant powerhouses, which can help protect against stress and anxiety.
-Evidence shows that the antioxidant flavonoids found in blueberries and other fruit are associated with a decreased risk of developing depression in young adults and children.
-Plus, just thinking about blueberries, blackberries, raspberries, and strawberries may even lift your mood.
-They’re not just good for you; they’re pretty to look at too!
+The antioxidant flavonoids found in blueberries and other fruits are associated with a decreased risk of developing depression in young adults and children.
+Plus, I like to imagine that merely thinking about blueberries, blackberries, raspberries, and strawberries could lift your mood.
+After all, they’re not just good for you; they’re pretty to look at too!
+And while fresh berries can get pricey when they’re out of season, frozen berries are just as good for you, and a lot more economical.

 Tea

-Green tea is a rich source of the amino acid L-theanine, which has links to lower levels of anxiety.
+Green tea is a rich source of the amino acid L-theanine, which has been linked to lower levels of anxiety.
 A 2017 study gave green tea or a placebo to a small group of students.
-The study found that students drinking the green tea reported lower subjective stress.
-Many herbal teas that help with anxiety, and may also fight stress, including chamomile, peppermint, lavender, and passionflower.
+The study found that students who drank green tea reported lower subjective stress.
+Many herbal teas have been found to help with anxiety, and may also fight stress — including chamomile, peppermint, lavender, and passionflower.

 Beans & other legumes

-Both beans and legumes are great sources of magnesium.
-And they’re a great source of the prebiotic fibers that feed the good gut bacteria.
+Both beans and legumes are great sources of magnesium, as well as prebiotic fiber that feeds beneficial gut bacteria.
 They’re also a healthy source of plant-based, non-heme iron.

 Dark chocolate